lopezgarridolab/lopezgarridolab.github.io/people/octavio.md

 The

-Biological physics of growth and competition
+Evolutionary Cell Biohysics of growth and competition

 Email: reyesmatte@evolbio.mpg.de